mohammadamd/majma/README.md

 ```

-You can also use your service just need to implement resource interface
+You can also use your services, just need to implement resource interface

 ---
 Todo: